DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 ### Configuration

 Each configuration item is added as a property to the command line.
-The following configuration command line options are available when installing the Agent on Windows:
+The following configuration command line options are available when installing the Agent on Windows.

+**Note**: If a valid `datadog.yaml` is found, that file takes precedence over all specified command line options.

 | Variable                                    | Type    | Description                                                                                                                                                                                                                         |
 |----------------------------                 |---------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|